 Humorist Dave Barry has said, “If you had to identify, in one word, the reason why the human race has not achieved, and never will achieve, its full potential, that word would be 'meetings’.”

-An effective meeting is the goal, and with up to 15% of an organization’s time spent in meetings, clearly the employees within that organization are desperate to ensure the time spent in those meetings matters.
-And in the name of workplace productivity and employee satisfaction, you as a manager want to confirm the same thing.
+Having effective meetings is the goal.
+And with up to 15% of an organization’s time spent in meetings, employees within that organization are desperate to ensure the time they spend in those meetings matters.
+In the name of workplace productivity and employee satisfaction, you — as a manager — want to confirm the same thing.

 Designing an ideal meeting and increasing productivity in the workplace gets easier once you can see precisely what you’re dealing with.
 Historically, there’s been an increase in the number of tools available to help streamline the creation of such a meeting.
-Now, there is also an emphasis on workplace analytics and office insights that gather accurate data about your meetings so you can use it to direct decisions on how to design productive, influential meetings.
+Now, there is also an emphasis on workplace analytics and office insights that gather accurate data about your meetings so you can use it to direct decisions about your workplace.

 You have talented, wonderful employees.
 Increasing employee productivity in the workplace isn't easy.
 To do so, you need to help engage them in the right priorities, identify and eliminate bottlenecks, and provide in-the-moment coaching to train them to use their time more efficiently and make good use of the resources that are available to them.

-Increasing productivity in the workplace can be challenging, but some simple, easily implemented tools, like Teem help provide data and key point analytics that inform sound, strategic decisions and empower workplace productivity.
+Increasing productivity in the workplace can be challenging, but some simple, easy-to-implement tools, like Teem can help provide important data and key point analytics that inform sound, strategic decisions and empower workplace productivity.